mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

 ## Value of Information

 What we're interested in now is what is the value of information.
+How many utility points is it worth if I reveal this variable to you?

 ![](../imgs/cs188_DM_valueOfInformation.png)